liferay/liferay-docs/discover/deployment/articles/06-upgrading-to-liferay-7-1/03-running-the-upgrade-process/01-running-the-upgrade-tool.markdown

 **liferay.home:** the [Liferay home folder](/discover/deployment/-/knowledge_base/7-1/installing-liferay#liferay-home) *(required)*

 **dl.store.impl:** the implementation for persisting documents to the document library store.
-This property is mandatory if you're using a `*FileSystemStore` implementation.
+The default value for this property is `FileSystemStore` implementation.
 If you
-[updated this property in your `portal-ext.properties`](/discover/deployment/-/knowledge_base/7-1/preparing-an-upgrade-to-liferay-7#configuring-your-documents-and-media-file-store), copy it here.
-Otherwise, set the property one of these ways:
+[updated this property in your `portal-ext.properties`](/discover/deployment/-/knowledge_base/7-1/preparing-an-upgrade-to-liferay-7#configuring-your-documents-and-media-file-store), copy it here using one of the possible values:

     dl.store.impl=com.liferay.portal.store.file.system.FileSystemStore
     dl.store.impl=com.liferay.portal.store.db.DBStore